nattyht/rnaseq_pipeline/rnaseq_r_script/README.md

 ## License

 This script is provided under an open-source license.
 You are free to use, modify, and distribute it in accordance with the terms of the license (if specified).
-Please review the license information in the script or the associated documentation.

 ## Author

-[Your Name]

-## Acknowledgments

-- [List any acknowledgments or credits for libraries, data sources, or tutorials you used.]
+Dr. Nathaniel Hafford Tear